Numerical Analysis of Unsteady Implicitly Constituted Incompressible Fluids: Three-Field Formulation: Weak formulation

 This definition guarantees that $\mathcal{B}(\bm{v},\bm{v},\bm{v})=0$ for every $\bm{v}$ for which this expression is well defined, regardless of whether $\bm{v}$ is pointwise divergence-free or not, which is very useful when obtaining a priori estimates; it reduces to the usual weak form of the convective term whenever the velocities are exactly divergence-free.
-It is now necessary to check that $\mathcal{B}$ is well defined in the spaces involving time.
+It is now necessary to check that $\mathcal{B}$ can be continuously extended to the spaces involving time.
 By standard function space interpolation, we have that for almost every $t\in(0,T)$:

 As in the steady case (cf.\ \cite{Diening:2013}), a more restrictive condition is needed in order to bound the additional term in $\mathcal{B}$ whenever the elements are not exactly divergence-free.
 Namely, if we assume that $r\geq \frac{2(d+1)}{d+2}$ (this is the analogue of the condition $r\geq \frac{2d}{d+1}$ in the steady case) then there is a $q\in (1,\infty]$ such that $\frac{1}{r} + \frac{d}{r(d+2)} + \frac{1}{q} = 1$, and therefore